-Earlham Institute is home to state-of-the-art laboratories, hosting most modern technologies for genome sequencing, single cell analysis and engineering biology.
-In addition to this, the Institute hosts one of the largest supercomputing facilities for life science research in Europe, which supports and enables not only our bioinformaticians, but the UK research community as a whole to access and utilise resources via our e-Infrastructure platforms such as CyVerse UK.
+The Earlham Institute is home to dedicated laboratories for genome sequencing, single-cell analysis, engineering biology, and large-scale automation.
+The Institute also hosts one of the largest supercomputing facilities for life science research in Europe, which supports the UK research community with open source computational resources and e-Infrastructure platforms, such as CyVerse UK.

-Our scientific training programme underpins much of this, working alongside each of the National Capabilities to deliver expert-led courses, allowing us to maintain a world-class talent pool of researchers who ensure that the UK remains at the cusp of life science research.
+To maximise the impact of our facilities and platforms, our scientific training programme works alongside each of the National Capabilities to deliver expert-led courses.
+This allows us to maintain a world-class talent pool of researchers who ensure the UK continues to drive forward advances across the spectrum of life science research.

-As such, supported through BBSRC funding, our National Capabilities (NC) have been extended to cover four major programmes:
+As such, supported through BBSRC funding, our National Capabilities (NC) cover four major programmes:

 The National Capability in Genomics and Single-Cell provides multi-omic and single-cell services to a worldwide network of researchers and an interface to EI’s research outputs.
 Low-cost, in-house pipelines enable characterisation of biological repositories and monitoring of plant pathogens.

-The Plant and Microbe DNA Foundry builds and transforms synthetic constructs into plants, algae and microbes.
+The Earlham Biofoundry builds and transforms synthetic constructs into plants, algae and microbes.
 An OpenMTA parts repository and online registry engages users.
 Leading a consortium of UK foundries and linking other core facilities provides ‘whole-experiment’ design.